-Are your competitors lowering their prices and you’re worried if you don’t do the same for your spa and massage practice service, you’ll lose clients?
+Are your competitors lowering their prices, and you’re worried if you don’t do the same for your spa and massage practice service, you’ll lose clients?
 Before you change any of your prices, ask yourself if being the “low price” leader is really what you want for your business, not to mention your long-term growth goals.

 When the competition lowers its prices, take the time to decide how you want to move forward in positioning your spa or massage practice.
 If you already enjoy a higher-quality position among your clients and prospects, don’t want to erode your reputation by slashing prices to compete.
-Clients who only buy on price will eventually move on anyway.
-Still you may make want to make some changes to your messaging, service packages and retail offerings to reward loyal clients and attract new ones.
+Clients who only buy on the price will eventually move on anyway.
+Still, you may make want to make some changes to your messaging, service packages, and retail offerings to reward loyal clients and attract new ones.

 Enhance customer service

 As the higher quality provider, clients will expect your customer service is exemplary, so make sure it is.
 If clients ask for the convenience of online booking capabilities, look into applications if you don’t already provide the capability.
 Accommodate a client’s occasional need to come in very early or late when their circumstances demand some flexibility.
 Encourage feedback from clients, and when you hear complaints, address them immediately and advise your client what you have done to fix the problem.

 You build lasting relationships with your clients when your offerings serve as an educator or counselor about their health and beauty.
 Ask questions and, as appropriate, provide advice on home skin, exercise, diet, relaxation techniques, dealing with stress, and whatever other expertise you have.

 Make your offering stand out